Universal intrinsic higher-rank spin Hall effect

-Besides the rank-2 spin current $\mathbf{J}_{2}^{zz}$, we can similarly define other higher-rank currents like $\mathbf{J}_2^{xy}$ or $\mathbf{J} _2^{yz}$, and the corresponding Hall conductivities usually vanish in the above model.
+Besides the rank-2 spin current $\mathbf{J}_{2}^{zz}$, we can similarly define other higher-rank currents like $\mathbf{J}_{2}^{xy}$ or $\mathbf{J} _{2}^{yz}$, and the corresponding Hall conductivities usually vanish in the above model.
 However, we notice the following constraint

 holds as long as the charge current is zero.
-This constraint can be easily proved since $\bm{F}^{2}$ must be a multiple of unit matrix by Schur's lemma (i.e., the total spin is conserved).
+This constraint can be easily proved since $\bm{F}^{2}$ must be a multiple of unit matrix (i.e., the total spin is conserved).
 Applying the Kubo formula, we find